Main index | Section 1 | 日本語 | Options |

 amp;:Ox |

-The results will be different each time you are referring to the
+The results are different each time you are referring to the

 modified variable; use the assignment with expansion